Getting to know Italy’s City of Canals through a 2 days in Venice itinerary is an entirely wonderful–and entirely unique–experience.

 Table of Contents

-Day 1 in Venice: St. Mark’s Square & Surrounding Sights
+Day 1 in Venice: St. Mark’s Square and the Surrounding Sights

-Grab a coffee & pastry to start your day the Italian way.
+Grab a coffee and pastry to start your day the Italian way.

 Aimlessly meander through some of Venice’s small streets.